nicolapasa/password-checker/README.md

-simple application in php to check strengh of a password
+## simple application in php to check the strength of a password